Holidays in Morocco, Travel Guide, Holiday Planning Tips and Travel Information

 Being compliant with alcohol drinking rules is essential.
 Bars in most tourist areas are open later.
 You can enjoy wines, beers, and other alcoholic drinks in the rooms.
 Since Muslims are forbidden to drink alcohol, it is essential to respect their culture.
 Drinking in public is considered unethical.
 The drinking age is 18. besides alcoholic drinks, you will want to try Moroccan mint tea.
 The mint tea is also called “Berber whiskey.”
 It is a strong cup of tea mixed with mint and a little bit of sugar.
 Waking up in the morning, you could try Turkish style coffee, or pure French espresso if you want to enjoy a familiar taste.

-Morocco holidays are visitable all-year round, thanks to its tourist-friendly climate.
+holidays in Morocco are visitable all-year round, thanks to its tourist-friendly climate.
 Most of the time, the atmosphere is subtropical.
 The coolness happens because of the breezes from the Atlantic and Mediterranean.
 The temperatures can be more extreme in the winters.
 The summers can be sweltering.
 The key to being in the friendly climate zone is to get as close as possible to the beaches and ocean.

 Arrivals and departures: